 Our Savior will dispense medication that is absolutely necessary, with written legal guardian's consent.
 Forms are available in the school office.
+All medication shall be stored and administered in the office.

 Emergencies

 Almost all of our staff is First Aid certified and capable of handling minor injuries.
 In the event of serious injury or illness, the school will arrange medical treatment through the child's physician OR procure emergency services as deemed necessary.
 Emergencies that we feel require immediate attention will be taken to the nearest hospital facility via 911 (including military dependents).
 Legal guardians are responsible for expenses incurred.